 Under Arizona law, even groups that intend to spend less than $500 must register with the government before distributing any literature, making signs, or passing out flyers.
 Even if they don’t intend to raise funds from others, the fact that their speech has value is enough to qualify them as PACs.
 Under the law, they must appoint a treasurer and chairman; they must designate a bank account; they must put notices on their signs stating that they were “paid for” by a PAC; they must track their activities and be prepared to open their files to the town; and they must file a notice of termination when the election is over.

 Dina was stunned.
 She never thought the simple act of joining with others to voice her opposition to a local bond issue could land her in legal hot water.
 She cancelled her protests and began speaking to attorneys.

 On October 26, 2011, the Institute for Justice filed suit against the Town of Fountain Hills for violating Dina’s First Amendment rights.
-On November 3, 2011, after a full evidentiary hearing, a federal court in Phoenix enjoined the enforcement of the campaign finance laws against Dina and her friends.
-The Court concluded that Dina was likely to succeed in her case against the Town and that requiring her to register with the Town and comply with red tape simply to speak out chilled her right to freedom of speech.Although the laws prevented Dina from speaking out when she wanted, she was able to hold her protest two days before the end of mail-in voting on November 8.
-Not everyone is lucky enough to get free legal representation so quickly, however, and Dina is pressing forward in her case for a ruling that will free up all Arizonans from burdensome campaign finance laws.
+Thanks to a ruling from the court, Dina was able to hold a protest two days before the end of mail-in voting on November 8.
+Not everyone is lucky enough to get free legal representation so quickly, however, and Dina pressed forward in her case for a ruling that will free up all Arizonans from burdensome campaign finance laws.